-As we move far away from the polar vortex and approach the mid-latitudes, the summer beginning displays less variability than at high-latitudes and there is a clear time-latitude difference in the time series (also indicated in Fig. 2).
-The MZWR-mean zonal wind reversal occurs earlier at high-latitudes and later on at mid-latitudes.
-Towards the end of the summer, the westward wind velocity decreases and finally reverses again to eastward direction at mid-latitudes and later on at higher latitudes.
-Thus, the summer length difference is dependent on the latitude, as a consequence on the residual mesospheric wind circulation (e.g., Andrews et al., 1987; Hoffmann et al., 2002).
-The MZWR-mean zonal wind reversal for both latitudes exhibit a comparable profile, while the MZWR-mean zonal wind reversal at high latitudes occurs at about 5 km higher altitudes (see Fig. 1 and Fig. 2).
-Thus, for the use of the same upper altitude (96 km), the MZWR-mean zonal wind reversal occurs earlier in mid-latitudes.
-Furthermore small differences in the profile steepness are visible, i.e. the wind reversal doesn't occur simultaneously at several altitudes.
-However near and especially above 100 km altitude the meteor count rates decrease substantially, introducing larger uncertainties, which restrain us from selecting a higher altitude (e.g. Younger et al., 2009), where we exactly want to observe the MZWR-mean zonal wind reversal and MLT-SB.
+As we move far away from the polar vortex and approach the middle latitudes, the summer beginning displays less variability than at high latitudes, and there is a clear time-latitude difference in the time series (also indicated in Fig. 2).
+The mean zonal wind reversal occurs earlier at high latitudes and later on at middle latitudes.
+Towards the end of the summer, the westward wind velocity decreases and finally reverses again to the eastward direction at middle latitudes and later on at higher latitudes.
+Thus, the summer length difference is dependent on the latitude as a consequence of the residual mesospheric wind circulation (e.g., Andrews et al., 1987; Hoffmann et al., 2002).
+The mean zonal wind reversals for both latitudes exhibit a comparable profile, while the mean zonal wind reversal at high latitudes occurs at about 5 km higher altitudes (see Figs. 1 and 2).
+Thus, for the use of the same upper altitude (96 km), the mean zonal wind reversal occurs earlier at middle latitudes.
+Furthermore, small differences in the profile steepness are visible; i.e., the wind reversal does not occur simultaneously at several altitudes.
+However, near and especially above 100 km altitude, the meteor count rates decrease substantially, introducing larger uncertainties, which restrain us from selecting a higher altitude (e.g., Younger et al., 2009), where we exactly want to observe the mean zonal wind reversal and MLT-SB.

-Looking into the unusual years seen at high-latitudes, the reversal during 2012 (Fig. 4.a) occurs on the DOY=116, representing an earlier start but within the variability.
-However, the reversal occurs in the same day at both latitudes, raising the question to what kind of event might produce a reversal of the wind in the same day at 15 degrees latitude difference.
-The 2013 shows a deviation of eighth days apart (DOY 111) from the mean behavior in the MLT-SB, but well outside of the mean standard deviation of 4 days.
-This difference shows again evidence of latitudinal difference and the earlier starts, once more could be representing an unusual strong planetary wave activity for this time of the year (Fiedler et al., 2015).
+Looking into the unusual years seen at high latitudes, the reversal during 2012 (Fig. 4a) occurs on DOY = 116, representing an earlier start but within the variability.
+However, the reversal occurs on the same day at both latitudes, raising the question of what kind of event might produce a reversal of the wind on the same day at 15° latitude difference.
+2013 shows a deviation of 8 d apart (DOY 111) from the mean behavior in the MLT-SB but well outside of the mean standard deviation of 4 d.
+This difference shows again evidence of latitudinal difference and the earlier starts, which once more could be representing an unusually strong planetary wave activity for this time of the year (Fiedler et al., 2015).
 The M-SB (Fig. 4e) depicts a higher variability than MLT-SB, but the only year with a slight deviation from the mean behavior is 2012 with a late final warming.
 In addition, this late final warming and the difference between the satellite and the radar could be indicating the displaced polar vortex near the radar site.

-Once more, similar to high latitudes, the mean zonal wind reversal dates do not depict a connection to the solar activity or the other events (i.e., ENSO, QBO, strong polar-night jet oscillation or MSSW).
+Once more, similarly to high latitudes, the mean zonal wind reversal dates do not depict a connection to the solar activity or the other events (i.e., ENSO, QBO, strong polar-night jet oscillation or MSSW).

-5.3 Comparisons to other definitions
+5.3 Comparisons with other definitions

 Comparing the definitions proposed in this work with the one made by Offermann et al. (2004), we can find a big difference for the summer end.
 While Offermann et al. (2010) showed opposite sign slopes retrieved from a threshold in temperature in the beginning and end, we have found a variability dependence on the summer beginning.
-This difference is attributed to the rapid wind changes in September, meanwhile the temperature appears to change with a weaker gradient.
-The summer duration obtained in their works is comparable with the values obtained for M-SL at mid-latitudes, with a difference of around ten days.
+This difference is attributed to the rapid wind changes in September; meanwhile, the temperature appears to change with a weaker gradient.
+The summer duration obtained in their works is comparable with the values obtained for M-SL at middle latitudes, with a difference of around 10 d.